loosolab/UROPA/docs/uropa-example.md

-So,globally, this example shows that more specific annotation can be useful for peaks like this one, in order to obtain a unique feature matching more specific requirements.
+So, globally, this example shows that more specific annotation can be useful for peaks like this one, in order to obtain a unique feature matching more specific requirements.
-There is interest in cases where for example, some genomic regions are known to be enriched in transcriptionally active promoters, and we would be interested to know to which features these regions are found upstream.
+There is interest in cases where for example, some genomic regions are known to be enriched in transcriptionally active promoters, and we would like to know to which features these regions are found upstream.
 Moreover, a ‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.